-To test for the presence of $\beta$ -convergence, we compute the growth rates of the four emission inventories, which we consecutively use as dependent variables in the empirical analysis.
-Since the data-points are unequally spaced in time (3 to 4 periods), we calculate the average growth rate of emissions between years t - s and t, where s is the number of periods between two observations (see Ravallion, 2003, for a similar methodology).
-The resulting average growth rates allow to evaluate convergence in the large-N, small-T panel dataset, for which time-series methods cannot be used.
-Furthermore, by using average growth rates, we avoid to capture short-term fluctuations in emissions that could result in an upward bias of the estimates of the convergence speed (see Ordás Criado et al., 2011).
+growth rate of emissions between years t - s and t, where s is the number of years between two observations (see Ravallion 2003, for a similar methodology).21 The resulting average growth rates allow to evaluate convergence in the large-N, small-T panel dataset, for which time-series methods cannot be used.22 Furthermore, by using average growth rates, we avoid to capture short-term fluctuations in emissions that could result in an upward bias of the estimates of the convergence speed (see Ordás Criado et al. 2011).

 Our baseline control variables are derived from the theoretical model by Ordás Criado et al. (2011).
-They comprise the lagged level of $CO_2$ emissions, which should capture potential convergence forces, the growth rate of purchasing-power parity (ppp) adjusted real GDP per capita over the period considered, which should capture the scale effect of economic growth on emissions, and the lagged level of ppp-adjusted GDP per capita, as a proxy for capital per efficient labor (see Ordás Criado et al., 2011, for details).
+They comprise the lagged level of CO_2 emissions, which should capture potential convergence forces, the growth rate of purchasing-power parity (ppp) adjusted real GDP per capita over the period considered, which should capture the scale effect of economic growth on emissions, and the lagged level of ppp-adjusted GDP per capita, as a proxy for capital per efficient labor (see Ordás Criado et al. 2011, for details).
 GDP per capita is sourced from the World Development Indicators (WDI) dataset.